ACTL4001-T1-2022/github-showcase-page-eprv/vedant.md

 # Economic Impact
 ---
 ### Contributors to economic growth:
+> While economic growth has been volatile and slow in the past, partly due to COVID-19, we believe that a variety of factors will be able to boost Rarita's economy closer to the global average.

 * 500M Doubloon Stadium Investment
   * Stadium Location: East Rarita - Highest GDP contributions and likelihood of succefuil launch